mayfrost/guides/CROSS-COMPILING.md

 chmod +x sd_fusing.sh
 ./sd_fusing.sh /dev/sdX
 ```
-* Notice the target is the device NOT any partition
+* Notice the target is the device NOT a partition
 * Set resolution by editing file root/boot/boot.ini
 * Might want to comment-out the display-autodetect option